published on 04 May 2014

-There are over 200 Upanishads, although the more important are 14 in number: Isa, Kena, Katha, Prasna, Mundaka, Mandukya, Taittiriya, Aitareya, Chandogya, Brhadaranyaka, Svetasvatara, Kausitaki, Mahanarayana and the Maitri.
-They provide the basic source for most of Indian philosophy; all major philosophical themes are covered in their pages.
-In general they remain neutral among competing interpretations and they attempt to integrate most of the opposed views regarding philosophical and spiritual matters.
+These texts provide the basic source for many important topics of Indian philosophy and all major philosophical themes are covered in their pages.
+In general they remain neutral among competing interpretations and they attempt to integrate most of the opposing views regarding philosophical and spiritual matters.

-Their purpose is not so much instruction as inspiration: they are meant to be expounded by an illuminated teacher from the basis of personal experience.
-In fact, one of the first lessons that the sages of the Upanishads teach their selected students is the inadequacy of the intellect.
-How can this feeble brain, that aches at a little calculus, ever hope to understand the complex immensity of which it is so transitory a fragment?
-Not that the intellect is entirely useless; it certainly has its modest uses when it deals with relations and things; but when it is used to unlock the great mysteries of life, the eternal, the infinite, then it simply has no use.
+The purpose is not so much instruction as inspiration: they are meant to be expounded by an illuminated teacher from the basis of personal experience.
+In fact, one of the first lessons that we learn in the Upanishads is the inadequacy of the intellect.
+Human intellect is not an adequate tool to understand the immense complexity of reality.
+The Upanishads do not claim that our brain is entirely useless; it certainly has its use.
+However, when it is used to unlock the great mysteries of life, the eternal, the infinite, then it simply is not enough.
 The highest understanding, according to this view, comes from direct perception and intuition.

-Karma literally means “action”, the idea that all actions have consequences, good or bad.
-The law of karma says that our actions determine the conditions of our next life.
-There is no judgement or forgiveness, simply a natural and eternal law.
-Therefore, reincarnation does not happen randomly: if we are good, we will be reborn in better conditions while if we are bad, we will be reborn in a worse condition.
+Another concept is Karma, which literally means “action”, the idea that all actions have consequences, good or bad.
+Karma determines the conditions of the next life, just like our life is conditioned by our previous karma.
+There is no judgement or forgiveness, simply an impersonal, natural and eternal law operating in the universe.
+Those who do good will be reborn in better conditions while those who are evil will be reborn in worse conditions.

-Dharma means “right behaviour” or duty and it is typically associated with our social obligations.
-Each member of a specific caste had a particular set of obligations, and dharma relates to those obligations.
-For example, among the Kshatriyas or warrior class, it was considered a sin to die in bed.
-In other words, the dharma encouraged people of different social groups to perform their duties the best they could.
+Dharma means “right behaviour” or “duty”, the idea that we all have a social obligation.
+Each member of a specific caste has a particular set of responsibilities, a dharma.
+For example, among the Kshatriyas (the warrior caste), it was considered a sin to die in bed; dying in the battlefield was the highest honour they could aim for.
+In other words, dharma encouraged people of different social groups to perform their duties the best they could.

 Moksha means “liberation” or release.
 The eternal cycle of deaths and resurrection can be seen as a pointless repetition with no ultimate goal attached to it.
 Seeking permanent peace or freedom from suffering seems impossible, for sooner or later we will be reborn in worse circumstances.
-Moksha is the liberation from this never ending cycle of reincarnation: there is a way to escape this meaningless repetition.
+Moksha is the liberation from this never ending cycle of reincarnation, a way to escape this repetition.
 But what would it mean to escape from this cycle?
 What is it that awaits the soul that manages to be released from samsara?
-To answer this question we need to look into some other concepts included in the Upanishads.
+To answer this question we need to look into the concept of atman and Brahman.

-The great insight of the Upanishads, possibly the most important of all, is that the Atman and Brahman are the same.
-The soul or force within us is identical with the impersonal Soul of the World.
-The innermost essence in any being is ultimately equal to what makes anything else.
-The connection between Atman and Brahman is spiritual.
-When moksha or liberation is achieved, Atman returns to the Brahman, to the source, like a drop of water returning to the ocean.
-The approach in the Upanishads is that it is an illusion that we are all separate: with this realization we can be freed from ego, from reincarnation and from the suffering we experience during our existence.
-It is interesting to note that the Vedic gods appear throughout the Upanishads, but they are presented as aspects of this single underlying Brahman.
-Moksha takes place when we are reabsorbed into Brahman, into the great World Soul.
+One of the great insights of the Upanishads is that atman and Brahman are made of the same substance.
+When a person achieves moksha or liberation, atman returns to Brahman, to the source, like a drop of water returning to the ocean.
+The Upanishads claim that it is an illusion that we are all separate: with this realization we can be freed from ego, from reincarnation and from the suffering we experience during our existence.
+Moksha, in a sense, means to be reabsorbed into Brahman, into the great World Soul.

 As the rivers flowing east and west